check-spelling-sandbox/jellyfin/README.md

 #### Default - Development Jellyfin Server
 This creates a container that has everything to run and debug the Jellyfin Media server but does not setup anything else.
 Each time you create a new container you have to run though the whole setup again.
 There is also no ffmpeg, webclient or media preloaded.
 Use the `.NET Launch (nowebclient)` lunch config to start the server.

-> Keep in mind that as this has no web client you have to connect to it via an extenal client.
+> Keep in mind that as this has no web client you have to connect to it via an external client.
 This can be just another codespace container running the WebUI. vuejs does not work from the getgo as it does not support the setup steps.

 #### Development Jellyfin Server ffmpeg
 this extends the default server with an default installation of ffmpeg6 though the means described here: https://jellyfin.org/docs/general/installation/linux#repository-manual